 “Absolutely not,” says Cornelius Fichtner, PMP, CSM.
 “The exam tests your understanding of agile concepts and principles.
 Your hands-on experience will help you apply that understanding to practical situations like the ones you will find in the exam questions.”

-Cornelius says it is important to read the agile considerations from the Knowledge Area chapters and relevant appendices in the PMBOK® Guide and the Agile Practice Guide.
+Cornelius says it is important to read the agile considerations from the Knowledge Area chapters and relevant appendices in the A Guide to the Project Management Body of Knowledge (PMBOK® Guide) and the Agile Practice Guide.
 “I would recommend you read them both at least twice each,” he says.
-“But there is no need to memorize their contents!”
+“But there is no need to memorize their contents!"

 It’s no surprise to see another ‘team’ topic make the list!
 The team is crucial to the success of the project, and getting the right people in the team is the focus of team formation.
 This topic covers working with others to define ground rules and processes for the project (and these could be different for each project).
 Your role - and the role of each team member - is to foster a sense of coherence and create a culture where everyone is striving for the same goals and outcomes.